kaustubh2708/School-Management-System/README.md

-# Quiz-Assignment
+# School Management System
-## Navigus Assignment Submission
+## Details to run your code

 Please make sure that all the modules mentioned in requirments.txt are already installed in your system. or you can run this command pip install check-requirements-txt